numberly/gentoo-pxe-builder/README.md

 * The `sudo` command from `app-admin/sudo`
 * The `xzcat` command from `app-arch/xz-utils`
 * Your current user must be a sudoer with the right to execute any command
+* You must have imported the 'Gentoo Linux Release Engineering (Automated Weekly Release Key)' GPG public key in your keyring

 ## Environment variables and defaults
 The default SSH root password is `gentoo-root`.
 This is the list of accepted environment variables: